Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/Aqua.md

  [Container Security](https://marketplace.visualstudio.com/items?itemName=aquasec.aquasec)

-Once you have installed the extension, create a pipeline with a Linux based hosted agent. e.g. Hosted Ubuntu 1604.
+Once you have installed the extension, create a pipeline with a **Linux based** hosted agent. e.g. Hosted Ubuntu 1604.

 The steps that supports this workflow are detailed below:

 * Create the necessary service connections
 * Create a pipeline that:
-  * Build a target image
+  * Builds a target image
   * Login to the Aqua Security registry and pull the Aqua scanner image
   * Scan the target image